piyushsinghpasi/VITS-Batched-Inference/README.md

+README.md
 # Efficient Batched Inference for VITS TTS Model

 This repository includes two main components: a shell script for efficient batched inference and a Python script for single-process inference of the VITS (Variational Inference Text-to-Speech) model.
+Both scripts support multiprocessing, allowing for faster parallel execution.

 ## Installation